Jutho/KrylovKit.jl/docs/src/man/matfun.md

-# Functions of matrices and linear maps
+# Functions of matrices and linear operators
-Applying a function of a matrix or linear map to a given vector can in some cases also be computed using Krylov methods.
+Applying a function of a matrix or linear operator to a given vector can in some cases also be computed using Krylov methods.
 One example is the inverse function, which exactly corresponds to what `linsolve` computes: ``A^{-1} * b``.
 There are other functions ``f`` for which ``f(A) * b`` can be computed using Krylov techniques, i.e. where ``f(A) * b`` can